-Fig 5 a) Object extraction by (i) combining static and dynamic masks and (ii) applying a threshold to retain only high-probability pixels. b) Object tracking as a filter to deal with partly immersed objects and to distinguish between moving objects from static waves.
+Figure 5. (a) Object extraction by (i) combining static and dynamic masks and (ii) applying a threshold to retain only high-probability pixels. (b) Object tracking as a filter to deal with partly immersed objects and to distinguish moving objects from static waves.